-When including recycled parts on a damage report, some considerations may include:

-- parts may require disassembly for installation and refinishing. - · cleaning. - trimming a part to size. - measuring the part to verify it is undamaged.
+When including recycled parts on a damage report, some considerations may include that parts be disassembled for installation and refinishing.
+Recycled parts may also require cleaning, trimming a part to size, and measuring the part to verify it is undamaged.